MisterNoNameLP/OpenRemoteComputing/README.md

 With ORC you have a print function avaiable on the remote computers per default.
 The prints can be printet on screen and are accesibe as log at the ORC client.

-ORC has multiple layers of debugging logs.
-Giving you detailed information about whats going on (see [orcExample.lua](https://github.com/MisterNoNameLP/OpenRemoteComputing/blob/main/src/client/orcExample.lua)).
+ORC has multiple layers of debugging logs, giving you detailed information about whats going on (see [orcExample.lua](https://github.com/MisterNoNameLP/OpenRemoteComputing/blob/main/src/client/orcExample.lua)).

 # Instalation
 Flash the [bios_minified.lua](https://raw.githubusercontent.com/MisterNoNameLP/OpenRemoteComputing/main/src/bios/bios_minified.lua) to an eeprom and craft it to your remote computers.